rcmpt5/FHNW-chess-club/README.md

 ### Use Case
 - UC-1 [View All Tournaments]: Admin and users can retrieve a list of all available tournaments.
-- UC-2 [View Tournament Details]: Admin or users can retrieve information about a specific tournament (e.g., participants, rules, schedule).
+- UC-2 [View Tournament Details]: Admin and users can retrieve information about a specific tournament (e.g., participants, rules, schedule).
 - UC-3 [Manage Tournaments]: Admin can create, update, and delete tournaments.
 - UC-4 [View Leaderboard]: Users can view ranking and player performance statistics. ++++
 - UC-5 [Log in]: Admin and registered users can authenticate to access personalized features.